What is Cocaine?

 - Nose Candy

-Crack cocaine also has its own street names.
-Nicknames include the following:
+Crack also has its own street names.
+Nicknames of the drug by street dealers include the following:

 - Snow coke